aya-soghayyer/Mastering-JavaScript-in-20-Days/Day11.md

 C) `[ 36, 100, 45 ]` | `[ 1, 2, 3 ]` | `[ 1,100, 45 ]`
 D) `[ 36, 100, 45 ]` | `[ 1, 2, 3 ]` | `[ 1, 2, 3 ]`

-sol: c because var can do redelearation on the variable, but let and const can't do that, also javascript compile line by line so when it finished from one, then put the result and go to other line and do the process of that line then put the result. here function testscope3 decleared in a global scope and have a nested scope in the function also it has console.log which will following the global scope, so the code will do the operations in the global function, then when you call the source reference of the function will apear the result
+sol: c because var can do redeclaration on the variable, but let and const can't do that, also javascript compile line by line so when it finished from one, then put the result and go to other line and do the process of that line then put the result. here function testscope3 is declared in a global scope and has a nested scope in the function also it has console.log which will be following the global scope, so the code will do the operations in the global function, then when you call the source reference of the function will appear the result